cdkini/CareerBot/README.md

 * <b>discord</b> (<i>1.3.0a</i>): Used to access [Discord's API](https://discordpy.readthedocs.io/en/latest/index.html).
 * <b>pandas</b> (<i>0.25.2</i>): Used to store/organize scraped data.

+All other modules are from Python's built-in standard library.

 Python 3.8.0 was used to write this bot but 3.6.0 and newer should be compatible due to usage of f-strings.

 ### Other